Bolingbroke Castle

 There is no documentary evidence to suggest that Henry IV ever returned to his birthplace.

-Bolingbroke as an Administrative Centre
+Bolingbroke as Administrative Centre

 The main function of the castle during the 15th and 16th centuries was as an administrative centre for the estates of the Duchy of Lancaster.
 The current names of the towers, for example the Auditor’s Tower and Receiver’s Tower, refer to their use during this period.